What is the International Recruitment Integrity System (IRIS)?

 In partnership with Social Accountability Accreditation Services, IOM has been testing the feasibility and applicability of all components of the certification system.
-This has been taking place in the Philippines and Nepal in 2018, with further testing planned with recruiters in Sri Lanka in early 2019.
+This has been taking place in the Philippines and Nepal in 2018, with further testing planned in other locations in 2019.

 Roll out of IRIS Certification System